All data lakes and warehouses have technical challenges. In this post, I will cover some of them.

 Very often the third-party tools run in a separate Azure environment: either in their own account or at least in a separate network architecture.
 The network configuration is usually more limited compared to native solutions so we might be able to configure secure access for web browser usage but not for the background engine.
 Sometimes third-party tools even need to be available for public internet connections.
 This was originally the case for both example technologies, but things are a lot better nowadays.

-Related questions are the permissions.
+Another question is authentication and authorization.
 In Azure native services, we have a standardized way of working.
 We can use Azure Active Directory (AAD) users, groups, and role-based access control (RBAC).
 We can usually synchronize our groups to third-party tools, but the permission model is typically different and must be configured separately.

 As explained in the previous posts, the problem might not be as serious for data lake tools due to their simpler permission model.
 However, data warehouse tools have significantly more granular permission control.